 There are more than ten demo-scenes in the package.
-The anchoring demos show how to anchor and control virtual objects in the AR scenes, collider demo – how to utilize the AR surface collisions, portal demo – how to show virtual portals in the world, visualizer demos – how to save and restore AR environments.
+The anchoring demos show how to anchor and control virtual objects in the AR scenes, collider demo – how to utilize the AR surface collisions, portal demo – how to show virtual portals in the world, visualizer demos – how to save and restore the AR environment.

 You can find short descriptions of all demo-scenes in the online documentation.
 The Multi-AR package works with all versions of Unity editor – Personal, Plus and Pro.